drpowell/FriPan/README.md

 ## Input file
 An example ProteinOrtho5 result is provided: `pan.proteinortho.example` and `pan.descriptions.example` .

-To view a different result just rename them `pan.proteinortho` and `pan.descriptions`. and overwrite the example file, or edit the `pan.coffee` script to change the files it loads.
+To view results just rename them `pan.proteinortho` and `pan.descriptions`.
+You can view other files by naming them with a consistent stem, for example `my-pan1.proteinortho` and `my-pan1.descriptions`.
+Then you view them by using the url `pan.html?my-pan1`.
+Note the suffix of the filenames are important.

 It is also possible to give arbitrary information on strains for sorting or colouring.
 See the `pan.strains.example` file for an example.
 This is expected to be a tab separated file with the first column named "ID" with the strain names matching those in pan.`proteinortho`.
 Create such a tab separated file and put name it `pan.strains`.